 Swimming with dwarf minke whales

-There’s an air of mystery surrounding the elusive yet curious dwarf minke whale.
+There’s an air of mystery surrounding the elusive yet curious dwarf minke whales.

 “Where they go to exactly, no one yet knows,” explains Dr Matt Curnock from James Cook University.